lukasHoel/fake-video-detection/notebooks/Readme.md

 ## 2. Select one of the jupyter notebooks for training/inference
 - Baseline Training (by Lukas): Train/Test our baseline model.
-- Temporal Encoder Two Training (by Lukas): Train/Test the temporal encoder network (the suffix two can be ignored).
+- Temporal Encoder Two Training (by Lukas): Train/Test the temporal encoder network (with or without warp) (the suffix two can be ignored).
 - Optical Flow Training (by Anna): Train/Test any of the optical flow networks.
 Just select the network in the notebook.
 -  Temporal Encoder Small Training (by Anna): Train/Test the small temporal encoder network (with or without warp).